Skip to main content

 1

-Each pilot wave targets a small, low-risk cohort (1,000–1,500 subscribers).
-Pilots run in parallel against a matched IAP holdout so churn impact is measurable.
+Each pilot wave runs a small stratified sample — every cohort represented.
+Pilots run in parallel against a matched store-billing holdout so churn impact is measurable.

 2